 - This CPE unit was comprised of at least 400 hours combining no less than 100 hours of structured group and individual education with supervised clinical practice in ministry.
-Half units: at least 240 hours/no less of 60 hours - This report has been made available to me within 21 calendar days of the completion of the unit.
+Half units: at least 240 hours/no less of 60 hours. - This report has been made available to me within 21 calendar days of the completion of the unit.
 If not, the evaluation documents the extension arrangements discussed with the regional accreditation chair and the student according with Standard 308.8.1 "Supervisor's evaluation will be available to the student within 45 calendar days of the completion of the unit.
 To extend this deadline in rare unusual circumstances, the supervisor may negotiate with the student and receive approval from the regional accreditation chair to extend this deadline.
 The supervisor's evaluation will document this process, and such extensions must be reported on the next annual report." - I can respond formally by writing an addendum, if I choose, only after discussing this report with my supervisor.
 This addendum (written response) then becomes part of my student's record (Standard 308.8.4). - If I have chosen to respond formally by writing an addendum, my response is attached to this report.
 If I have attached an addendum, I will indicate this (at the place of signature in this document), sign the document, attach my addendum, and return all items to the CPE Center.
-I will return the signed evaluation to the center according to center policies. - The timeline and deadline for student response and return of the supervisor's evaluation are established by the center's policies. - I understand it is my responsibility to retain copies of this report and all evaluations written by my supervisor and - The CPE Center will retain copies of both documents for 10-years from the date the evaluation was sent to the student (10-year suspense date).
-After 10 years, the center's record retention policy will determine what will happen with the documents. - These evaluations will not be available to anyone else except with written permission from the student.
-Exceptions: see ACPE Accreditation Manual, Appendix 7B.
+I will return the signed evaluation to the center according to center policies. - The timeline and deadline for student response and return of the supervisor's evaluation are established by the center's policies. - I understand it is my responsibility to retain copies of this report and all evaluations written by my supervisor and me. - The CPE Center will retain copies of both documents for 10-years from the date the evaluation was sent to the student (10-year suspense date).
+After 10 years, the center's record retention policy will determine what will happen with the documents.